Let's talk about positive feedback and talk in the classroom and why it's important.

 The assumption is you have thoroughly established routines and procedures.
 And by this I don't mean that you read your procedures, routines, and rules from a poster in your classroom or handed kids your rules and read them aloud.

 What I mean is you spent the first week of school teaching, modeling, and having kids practice the desired behaviors for success in your classroom.
 If I walked into your classroom, I would see students who understand and follow procedures for every type of behavior and activity in your learning environment.
-If this isn't happening, you need to go back and start over with the process of established classroom community.
+If this isn't happening, you need to go back and start over with the process of establishing classroom community.
 It's not too late.
-Message me, and I'll help you get on track to success.

 Back to using positive talk to promote positive student behavior.
 Here is an example: As students are entering the room, I notice Sara, Jason, and Chloe sat at their desk, took out the bell ringer journal and began work.
 As I observe this behavior, I will call out..."Great job, Sara, Jason, and Chloe for getting your bell ringer going!
 Love that!
 Thank you."
 As you see other students fall into expected behavior, call them out with positive talk and feedback.
 Kids notice and want to be recognized.